survivejs/maintenance-book/manuscript/infrastructure/01-processes.md

 An issue usually contains at least the following data: title, description, labels or tags.

 An issue itself can be a feature request, a bug report, or sometimes a support request.
-It's up to project policies on how to deal with support in particular as discussed later in this chapter.
+It’s up to project policies on how to deal with support in particular as discussed later in this chapter.

 You can use labels to sort issues.
 For example, create labels for priorities (0-4 for example), issue types (bug, feature request), and difficulty (0-3 for example).
 Default GitHub labels “help wanted” and “good first issue” may attract new contributors — there are even sites to show these issues in different projects, like [Up For Grabs](http://up-for-grabs.net/).